Vocal cord nodules

 - The voice can also sound toneless and throaty.

-- If the voice is rested or voice therapy performed, the benign nodules normally disappear again.
+- If the voice is rested or voice therapy provided, the benign (harmless) nodules normally disappear again.

 - Vocal cord nodules develop especially in people who speak or sing often and loudly.